The Passion of Darkly Noon: Cast

+Production

+Philip Ridley came up with the idea for The Passion of Darkly Noon during his time directing The Reflecting Skin as on the drive to and from set he'd pass a fenced off compound that belonged to a cult.
+On the drives past the compound, Ridley would make up stories to amuse the passengers on the two hour drive about a man who was born in one of those cults who had never seen the outside world.
+This would serve as the foundation for what would eventually become The Passion of Darkly Noon.
+Ridley wanted to give the film a feeling of being like a fairy tale with framed around American fears fueled by religious fervor.

 Critical reception

 Entertainment Weekly called The Passion of Darkly Noon "an unintended comedy with a scorcher of an ending", citing poor acting, over-the-top dialogue and implausible plot twists.
 Conversely, Fangoria magazine praised the film, citing especially the performance of Brendan Fraser.

 Leading UK film critic Mark Kermode has raved about the film calling it "One of my favourite cinematic experiences of recent years" and also citing it as "[Ridley's] great unsung work."

 Like Ridley's previous film The Reflecting Skin it has developed a cult following and in 2014 made the top 10 in The Daily Telegraph's list of the 50 most underrated films of all time.